mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

             },
             "resourceId": {
               "type": "string",
-              "description": "The plural name fot the custom resource definition."
+              "description": "The plural name for the custom resource definition."
             }
           }
         },